The secrets of retaining your employees

 Before a new employee starts, send them a welcoming note and invite them to complete their onboarding documents via an intuitive, self-guided process on their device of choice.
 Give them all the information they’ll need to feel confident, such as a virtual tour of the office, guidance on the dress code, and an agenda for the first day.

-Develop a plan, work with your stakeholders, and make sure everything is set up for the new employee to have a productive first day.
+Develop an onboarding plan, work with your stakeholders, and make sure everything is set up for the new employee to have a productive first day.
 It’s amazing how different arriving to a desk prepared with equipment feels compared to a first day languishing in a windowless conference room filling out a stack of compliance paperwork.

 2. Simplify administration and compliance